MAKE A DIFFERENCE

 Summer 2016, he began to work with Heartland Alliance putting together bags to help with their initiative.
 Heartland Alliance is one of the world’s leading anti-poverty organizations, working in communities in the U.S. and abroad to serve those who are homeless, living in poverty, or seeking safety.
 During his visit, he learned more about what this organization does to help the homeless and was named an official youth ambassador for the organization.

 Winter 2017, Jahkil became a member of the WE International Youth Council.
 WE is a movement that exists to make the world a better place.
 WE Day is also a celebration of youth making a difference in their local and global communities.

-Jahkil Naeem Jackson is one very busy 9-year-old.
+Jahkil is one very busy 10-year-old.
 When he isn’t hard at work distributing his Blessing Bags to those in need, he can be found doing one of several extra curricular activities.
 Jahkil is an avid basketball player, is a member of the Stick and Move breakdance team, and also tap dances with Madd Rhythms.
-The thespian-in-the-making has been featured in the short film Candles, has appeared in a Chuckie Cheese and K-mart commercial, and was a member of the Porgy and Bess opera at Chicago’s Lyric Opera House.
-He also takes acting class with Kids W.A.Y Acting Academy and has trained with Second City and Green Room.
+The thespian-in-the-making has been featured in the short film Candles, has appeared in a Chuckie Cheese and K-mart commercial, was seen in an episode of Fox Television’s "Empire," will be seen in an episode of NBC’s "Chicago PD" and was a member of the Porgy and Bess opera at Chicago’s Lyric Opera House.
+Additionally, he takes acting class with Kids W.A.Y Acting Academy and has trained with Second City and Green Room.
 Jahkil has also been featured on the runway for multiple fashion shows.

 According to projectgivingkids.org, service and volunteering help build empathy in children.
 Children who are empathetic do better in school, get along better with others and form stronger relationships, making them more resilient and successful throughout their lives.
 It is no surprise that the most successful leaders have high levels of empathy too.